seokcheon20/Archiverse/docs/hosting.md

 4. Go to the Settings tab and then click Domains in the sidebar
 5. Enter your subdomain into the field and press Add

-## Netlify

-1. Log in to the [Netlify dashboard](https://app.netlify.com/) and click "Add new site".
-2. Select your Git provider and repository containing your Quartz project.
-3. Under "Build command", enter `npx quartz build`.
-4. Under "Publish directory", enter `public`.
-5. Press Deploy.
-Once it's live, you'll have a `*.netlify.app` URL to view the page.
-6. To add a custom domain, check "Domain management" in the left sidebar, just like with Vercel.

 ## GitLab Pages

+You can configure GitLab CI to build and deploy a Quartz 4 project.

-In your local Quartz, create a new file `.gitlab-ci.yml`.
+In your local Quartz, create a new file `.gitlab-ci.yaml`.

 ```yaml title=".gitlab-ci.yml"
 stages: